Why is the pound so weak?

 British pound slumps to lowest level against dollar since 1971 after Kwasi Kwarteng’s mini-Budget

-Sterling dropped by 4.9 per cent to $1.0327 as trading opened in the Asian markets on Monday morning.
-It then regained some ground to around $1.05, when the euro also hit a fresh 20-year low amid recession and energy security fears.
+Sterling dropped by 4.9 per cent to $1.0327 as trading opened in the Asian markets on Monday morning, but has since risen to around $1.08.

-But why has the pound hit a record low and what does it mean for the economy?
+But what does the devaluation of the pound mean for the economy?
 Read the full details below:

 Why has the pound fallen to a record low?